chrplr/PCBS/docs/testing-tour.rst

 .. image:: images/guess-number.png
-   :width: 400
+   :width: 600

 .. code-block:: bash

     python matches.py

 .. warning::
-  If you receive an error message such as ``bash: python: No such file or directory``, and you are sure that python is installed, the most likely reason is that the problems lies with the [PATH environment variable](https://linuxhint.com/path_in_bash/) listing all the directories: the directory containing the python executable may be missng from hte list.
-This happens for example, if one did not check the right box during Anaconda installation.
+  If you receive an error message such as ``bash: python: No such file or directory``, and you are sure that python is installed, the most likely reason is that the problems lies with the `PATH environment variable <https://linuxhint.com/path_in_bash/>`__) listing all the directories: the directory containing the python executable file may be missing from the list.
+This happens for example, if you run the Anaconda3 installer and did not check the relevant box.

 Test basic graphics
 -------------------